The-Web3-Compass/Compass-Resource/README.md

 # 3D Framework Guide

 The **3D Framework** is a practical system designed to help you break down big goals into actionable tasks and ensure consistent progress.
-Its core principle is simple yet powerful: **Urgency is the catalyst for action**.
+Its core principle is simple yet powerful: **Urgency drives action**.
 By working in **3-day cycles**, you focus on what can realistically be accomplished, fostering momentum and avoiding procrastination.

 ---